hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 Applies a run that is paused waiting for confirmation after a plan.
 This includes runs in the "needs confirmation" and "policy checked" states.
 This action is only required for runs that can't be auto-applied.
 Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with permission to apply runs for the workspace.

-Applying a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Applying a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 This endpoint queues the request to perform an apply; the apply might not happen immediately.